stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Gap
-The gap value is applied between children in Grid and Flexbox displays
+The gap value is applied between rows and columns in Grid and Flexbox displays

 1. Append a number between 0 and 50 to the base class name
 2. Increments by 1 (7, 8, 9 etc.)